 Thank you for visiting my site.
-I am an economics / finance / policy professional currently based in Montréal, Canada.
+I am an economics / finance / policy professional currently based in Dubai, UAE.
 I grew up in Toronto, Canada and was educated at the University of Toronto (BSc) and Princeton University (MA, PhD).
-Before moving to be a director at a Montréal-based technology company I had worked in Dubai (policy), New York City (finance) and Singapore (consulting).
+Before moving (back) to Dubai to work at a public policy advisory firm, I had previously worked in Montreal (technology), Dubai (policy), New York City (finance) and Singapore (consulting).
 Although my background may sound prima facie like that of many Ivy League graduates, until recently my life experiences were solidly humble and spartan.

 - Business Report for the University of Toronto.
 Photo courtesy of Dave Chan (www.davechan.ca).

 About me and this site:

 I was literally born on the streets of rural Guangdong province to peasant parents in communist China.
 My family moved to Canada when I was four years old with little more than the clothes on our back and an electric rice cooker.
 I spent the next 20 years in Toronto, which were formidable as my family was poor and we had little cultural capital to guide us in our new country.
 (Neither of my parents studied beyond primary school and were mostly absent from my upbringing.)
 Before my eighteenth birthday I was arrested twice and had dropped out of high school.
 Nevertheless, I eventually gained admission into one of Canada’s elite universities (University of Toronto (Trinity College)) and then went on to receive a PhD in economics from Princeton University, where my supervisor was (future Nobel laureate) Paul Krugman.